CosmoLike/cocoa/README.md

 ## Installation of core packages via Conda <a name="required_packages_conda"></a>

-**Step :one:**: Download the file `cocoapy39.yml` yml file, create the cocoa environment, activate it, and create symbolic links that will give better names for the GNU compiler installed by Conda.
+**Step :one:**: Download the file `cocoapy39.yml` yml file, create the cocoa environment, activate it, and create symbolic links that will give better names for the GNU compilers.

     conda env create --name cocoa --file=cocoapy39.yml
     conda activate cocoa